-The Digital Archive is a web application built from a combination of free open-source software, free commercial software, and custom software developed for the Southwest Harbor Public Library (SWHPL).
+The Digital Archive is a web application built from a combination of free open-source software and custom software developed for the Southwest Harbor Public Library (SWHPL).
 The software implements the Archive Relational Model.
 The purpose of this page is to share our work with other organizations who may be interested in creating a Digital Archive of their own.

 The primary components of the Digital Archive are: